browserengineering/book/book/scheduling.md

 [^adjust]: Adjust the loop bound to make it pause for about a second
     or so on your computer.

-To fix this, we need to the browser thread to handle scrolling, not the main thread.
-This is harder than it might seem, because the scroll offset can be affected by both the browser (when the user scrolls) and the main thread (when loading a new page or changing the height of the document via `innerHTML`).
+To fix this, we need the browser thread to handle scrolling, not the main thread.
+This is harder than it might seem, because the scroll offset can be affected by both the browser (when the user scrolls) and the main thread (when loading a new page or changing the height of the document via JavaScript).
 Now that the browser thread and the main thread run in parallel, they can disagree about the scroll offset.

-What should we do?
-The best we can do is to use the browser thread's scroll offset until the main thread tells us otherwise, because the scroll offset is incompatible with the web page (by, say, exceeding the document height).
-To do this, we'll need the browser thread to inform the main thread about the current scroll offset, and then give the main thread the opportunity to *override* that scroll offset or to leave it unchanged.
+The best we can do is to keep two scroll offsets, one on the browser thread and one on the main thread.
+Importantly, the browser thread's scroll offset refers to the browser's copy of the display list, while the main thread's scroll offset refers to the main thread's display list, which can be slightly different.
+We'll have the browser thread send scroll offsets to the main thread when it renders, but then the main thread will have to be able to *override* that scroll offset if the new frame requires it.

 Let's implement that.
 To start, we'll need to store a `scroll` variable on the `Browser`, and update it when the user scrolls: